microsoft/playwright/docs/src/docker.md

 title: "Docker"
 ---

 [Dockerfile.bionic](https://github.com/microsoft/playwright/blob/master/utils/docker/Dockerfile.bionic) and [Dockerfile.focal](https://github.com/microsoft/playwright/blob/master/utils/docker/Dockerfile.focal) can be used to run Playwright scripts in Docker environments.
-These images includes all the dependencies needed to run browsers in a Docker container, including browsers.
+These images includes all the dependencies needed to run browsers in a Docker container, and also include the browsers themselves.

 <!-- TOC -->